Thursday, May 21, 2015

 lotsa stars!

-I figured that it was about time I uploaded this demo...
-I've had it for absolute yonks and I should have uploaded it straight away.
+I figured that it was about time I uploaded a video of this demo.
+I've had it for absolute yonks but I should have uploaded it ages ago.
 Why?
-Because it's so impressive and needs to be shared out amongst the demoscene fanbase.
-I mean, come on just look at the specs: 1265 zillion+ stars, calculated in real-time and at 50fps.
-Incredible!!
+Because it's so impressive and needs to be shared amongst the demoscene fanbase.
+I mean, come on just, look at the specs: 1265 zillion+ stars, calculated in real-time and at 50fps.
+Mind-boggling specs on show!!

 Monday, May 11, 2015